Secrets of Tiffany's: The Trump connection, more

 Bennett said the picture-perfect proposal was a scene straight from director Andy Tennant's life -- his wife's one-time boyfriend proposed to her at Tiffany & Co.
 She said it was "the perfect proposal, but the wrong guy."

-Actress Reese Witherspoon visited Tiffany this summer, where she and an employee reenacted the proposal -- sans "Sweet Home Alabama" co-star Patrick Dempsey.
+Actress Reese Witherspoon visited Tiffany in the summer of 2015, where she and an employee reenacted the proposal -- sans "Sweet Home Alabama" co-star Patrick Dempsey.

 Credit: Getty Images / Spencer Platt